 Some of the names from the list above are easier to explain than others.
 Below, find some of the most common reasons that we find unique names in our family trees.

 Some “odd” names are due to religious influences

-One thing that I noticed in a lot of my Eastern European lines is that almost everyone seems to have the same (boring) name.
+One thing that I noticed in a lot of my Eastern European lines is that almost everyone seems to have the same (regular, common) name.
 Sometimes, this can be due to people wanting to baptize their children with “good” Christian names, sometimes after Catholic saints.

 In Mexico, it was, and in some places still is, customary in some communities to give a child the name of the saint dedicated to that day, and since every day has its own saint, there is an ample – yet limited- supply of baby names.
 Many of these names, though not all of them, of course, are viewed as old-fashioned these days, and so the modern genealogist might view them as unusual.

 For those of us who had ancestors in the United States during colonial times, we might notice that our ancestor’s names were also influenced by the dominant religious beliefs of the time.
 In this case, specifically, it was the Puritans who did the influencing.

 Puritan beliefs stemmed from a religious “reformation” that occurred in England during the 16th-17th centuries.

 Puritans believed that both the Catholic Church and the Church of England had veered away from the basic beliefs of Christianity.
 In fact, Puritanism was one factor that led many people to leave England to go to North America.